softwaredoug/searcharray/README.md

 To this end, the applications of searcharray will tend to be focused on experimentation and top N candidate reranking.
 For experimentation, we want any ideas expressed in Pandas to have a somewhat clear path / "contract" in how they'd be implemented in a classical lexical search engine.
 For reranking, we want to load some top N results from a base system and be able to modify them.

-### Make lexical search not a special snowflake in the ML stack
+### Make lexical search compatible with the data stack

-We know in search systems [hybrid search](https://www.pinecone.io/learn/hybrid-search-intro/) techniques dominate.
+We know in search, RAG, and other retrieval problems,s [hybrid search](https://www.pinecone.io/learn/hybrid-search-intro/) techniques dominate.
 Yet often its cast in terms of a giant, weird, big data lexical search engine that looks odd to most data scientists being joined with a vector database.
 We want lexical search to be more approachable to data scientists and ML engineers building these systems.

 ## Non-goals

 ### You need to bring your own tokenization

-Currently tokenization (ie text analysis) is out of scope.
-There's enough Python libraries [that do this really well](https://github.com/snowballstem).
-Even exceeding what Lucene can do.
+Python libraries [already do tokenization really well](https://github.com/snowballstem).
+Even exceeding what Lucene can do... giving you the ability to simulate and/or exceed the abilities of Lucene's tokenization.

 In SearchArray, a tokenizer is a function takes a string and emits a series of tokens.
 IE dumb, default whitespace tokenization: